adellorto/Advanced-Simulation---Group-12/EPA133a-Lab/EPA133a-G12-A3/data/README.md

 ## Data Files

-All data files contained in this directory (except `_roads3.csv` and `BMMS_overview.xlsx`) include the pre-procesed information about the roads and bridges in Bangladesh, and use as input to generate `final_input_data.csv`.
+All data files contained in this directory (except `_roads3.csv`, `roads.shp` and `BMMS_overview.xlsx` ) include the pre-procesed information about the roads and bridges in Bangladesh, and use as input to generate `final_input_data.csv`.
 The file `final_input_data.csv` is generated in `../model/data_pull.py` and is used for the final model generation and scenario analysis.
 The file `demo-4.csv`does not contain real data and can simply used for practice with model generation.

+The files `_roads3.csv`, `roads.shp` and `BMMS_overview.xlsx` include the raw data from the Bangladesh Bridge Management System (BMMS) and are used to generate the pre-processed data files.